rosedu/techblog/posts/2014/03/30/fp-dragons.md

 ```

 *Note*: Your results on your machine might vary.
 [Later in the
-article](#focusing-on-determinism) we will discuss this aspect at length.
+article](#determinism-correctness-and-fastness) we will discuss this aspect at
+length.

 Of course, the problem in here is pretty simple: all floating point constants
 use double precision thus the code should *at least* read